vbfox/FoxSharp/src/BlackFox.VsWhere/Readme.md

     /// Get VS2017+ instances that are completely installed and have a specific package ID installed let getWithPackage (packageId: string) (includePrerelease: bool): VsSetupInstance list =

+    /// Get legacy VS instances (before VS2017: VS .NET 2002 to VS2015).
+    /// Note that the information for legacy ones is limited. let getLegacy(): VsSetupInstance list =

+    /// Get all Visual Studio instances including legacy VS instances (before VS2017: VS .NET 2002 to VS2015).
+    /// Note that the information for legacy ones is limited. let getAllWithLegacy (): VsSetupInstance list =
 ```

 Package IDs for components and workloads [are documented on docs.microsoft.com](https://docs.microsoft.com/en-us/visualstudio/install/workload-component-id-vs-build-tools?view=vs-2017).